 The Wolf Gift is the book that fans of vintage Anne Rice have been waiting for.

 Reuben in the Window. ©Valeron.
-Image features Matt Bomer, Anne Rice’s preferred casting choice for Reuben Golding and a potential Christian Grey.
+Image features Matt Bomer, Anne Rice’s preferred casting choice for Reuben Golding.

 Speaking of Christian Grey, Rice’s erotic trillogy, Sleeping Beauty, originally published under her pen name A. N. Roquelaure, also makes for a playful, vintage read.